Phovos/MSC/README.md

     Entangled States :
         Entangled states exhibit correlations between distant particles, defying classical intuition.
         These states can be described using tensor products of Hilbert spaces, reflecting the non-local nature of quantum mechanics.

 XNOR Gate and Abelian Dynamics

+> TODO: make a XOR section for sparse vectors, continious bijection and identity function, etc. 'XOR' is much faster than 'XNOR' and therefore this section needs to be rewritten.

 An XNOR gate performs a logical operation that outputs true if both inputs are the same and false otherwise.
 You propose that an XNOR 2:1 gate could "abelize" all dynamics by performing abelian continuous bijections.
 Let's explore this concept: